sandokim/sandokim.github.io/_posts/공부/2024-08-01-sparse-view-problem.md

 - `Specifically, a SIFT feature extractor, e.g., from COLMAP [23], is used to determine locations where sparse depth points would exist in a SfM reconstruction.`
 - `, and n is the number of valid pixels in the dense sensor depth map.`

+### 페이퍼에서 사용하기 좋은 Experimental Setup

+#### Dataset
+- `We run COLMAP SfM [23] to obtain camera parameters and sparse depth.
+Specifically, we run SfM on all images to obtain camera parameters.
+To ensure a clean split between train and test data, we withhold the test images when computing the point cloud used for rendering the sparse depth maps`
+  - sparse depth maps을 만들기 위한, point cloud를 computing할 때는 test images를 withhold하여 배제하였습니다.

 ### References for my paper
 - COLMAP
   - `Schonberger, Johannes L., and Jan-Michael Frahm.
 "Structure-from-motion revisited."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2016.`